HI 00801.096 Completion of Items on SSA-18F5

 C. Items 5 through 8—Earnings information

 The earnings items are needed to determine whether or not the individual is fully insured for RIB or meets the QC requirement for HI (HI 00801.066).
-If the claimant is near age 72 or older, this information may also indicate possible entitlement to the special age 72 payment.

 Items 5 and 6 are the regular RR employment and MS items necessary to determine whether development of RR or MS is required.